NiallMurphyWIT/HTB_Machine_Walkthroughs/Chemistry/Chemistry.md

 ```
 http://<target IP>:5000
 ```
 We can access the site.
-This shows a CIF Analyzer with a Login/Register options.
+This shows a CIF Analyzer with Login/Register options.

 ![webPage](Images/webPage.png)

-Next we can register and login to the site.
-This brings us to a CIF file upload page.
+Next, register and login to the site.
+This brings up a CIF file upload page.

 ![WebDash](Images/WebDash.png)